proc_pid_fdinfo(5) — Linux manual page

 inotify wd:1 ino:192627 sdev:800001 mask:800afff ignored_mask:0 fhandle-bytes:8 fhandle-type:1 f_handle:27261900802dfd73

-Each of the lines beginning with "inotify" displays
+Each of the lines beginning with "inotify" displays information

-monitored.
-The fields in this line are as follows:
+in this line are as follows:

 wd A watch descriptor number (in decimal).

-ino The inode number of the target file (in
+ino The inode number of the target file (in hexadecimal).

 hexadecimal).

-mask The mask of events being monitored for the target
+mask The mask of events being monitored for the target file (in

-If the kernel was built with exportfs support, the path to
+If the kernel was built with exportfs support, the path to the

-hexadecimal fields: fhandle-bytes, fhandle-type, and
+fields: fhandle-bytes, fhandle-type, and f_handle.

-For fanotify file descriptors (see fanotify(7)), we see
+For fanotify file descriptors (see fanotify(7)), we see (since

 pos: 0